-“Our Cyber Monday offer was our first email with Constant Contact,” Heath explains.
 “To be honest, I really wasn’t expecting anything from it.
-I had never run a special before, and we did it super last minute on the morning of Cyber Monday.”
+I had never run a special before, and we did it super last minute on the morning of Cyber Monday,” Heath explains.

 But when you own a small business, you start to expect the unexpected.

 “After I sent our email, my phone didn’t stop for the next 10 hours!
 I was literally taking calls at midnight,” says Heath.

 In total, Heath sold 27 jobs on Cyber Monday—resulting in $67,000 in sales.

 This is the most jobs Heath has ever sold in a single day.